-- 5.1 All theatre staff should participate in the World Health Organization checklist process (or an appropriate locally agreed process), with reference made to specific airway strategies for anticipated airway problems and to ensure that all necessary equipment is available.10 - 5.2 Airway management should be guided by local protocols, 10 including formal adoption of national guidelines such as Difficult Airway Society intubation, extubation, paediatric and obstetric guidelines.
-These protocols should be reviewed and amended when an increased risk of infectivity during aerosol generating procedures is identified to ensure the safety of patients as well as their healthcare providers. ^{17,47,48,49,50} - 5.3 A multidisciplinary team (MDT) may be required, and this may include plastic, vascular or neurosurgical surgeons for complex head and neck surgery.
-Anaesthetists may be required to attend MDT meetings preoperatively, and this should be included in their job plan if it forms a regular commitment. - 5.4 Access to an emergency operating theatre staffed with appropriate personnel should be available for all cases requiring urgent surgical management, for example obstructed airway or bleeding tonsil. - 5.5 A clear referral pathway should exist for the eventuality of patients requiring transfer to a regional centre. - 5.6 There should be at least one three-session operating day per week as required, dedicated to complex head and neck surgery, 5 with provision made for adequate rest breaks.
+- 5.1 All theatre staff should participate in the World Health Organization checklist process (or an appropriate locally agreed process), with reference made to specific airway strategies for anticipated airway problems and to ensure that all necessary equipment is available.10 - 5.2 Airway management should be guided by local protocols,10 including formal adoption of national guidelines such as Difficult Airway Society awake tracheal intubation, extubation, paediatric and obstetric guidelines.
+These protocols should be reviewed and amended when an increased risk of infectivity during aerosol generating procedures is identified to ensure the safety of patients as well as their healthcare providers.^{18,51,52,53,54} - 5.3 A multidisciplinary team may be required, which this may include plastic, vascular or neurosurgical surgeons for complex head and neck surgery.
+Anaesthetists may be required to attend multidisciplinary team meetings preoperatively.
+Attendance should be included in their job plan if it forms a regular commitment. - 5.4 Access to an emergency operating theatre staffed with appropriate personnel should be available for all cases requiring urgent surgical management, for example obstructed airway or bleeding tonsil. - 5.5 A clear referral pathway should exist for the eventuality of patients requiring transfer to a regional centre.

+5.6 There should be at least one three-session operating day per week as required, dedicated to complex head and neck surgery,5 with provision made for adequate rest breaks.